 No matter the method by which the artwork is captured and digitized, in each case the goal is to respond to the aesthetic of the piece and reproduce its essence and character as faithfully as it is possible to achieve.

-We are highly competent in the handling of fine artwork whether it be acrylics, oils or pastels or charcoals or pencil drawings each piece is handled with utmost care as the most effective technique is applied for its reproduction.
+We are highly competent in the handling of fine artwork whether it be acrylics, oils or pastels or charcoals or pencil drawings each piece is handled with the utmost care as the most effective technique is applied for its digital capture and reproduction.

 We apply this same care to the process of crafting our prints which in every way reflect the beauty and character of the original works of art.
 It also accurately conveys a photographer’s vision as we render their supplied image files to fine prints.
 We use only the finest OEM pigment inks (HDR, HDX, HDR Pro12) to craft stunning prints on several of the worlds finest quality cotton and high alpha-cellulose papers from Hahnemuhle, Canson, MOAB, Ilford, Awagami etc. See descriptions of many of our papers here.